Ever experienced the unpleasant smell of rotten eggs when opening a pack of sausage links?

 Rinse the Sausage in Running Water

-In most cases, rinsing the sausage in running water can help eliminate the smell.
+In most cases, rinsing it in running water can help eliminate the smell.
 Be careful during this process, as the meat may have gone bad, and the casing may also be spoiled.

 However, if the smell persists, it’s better to err on the side of caution and avoid consuming it.